-Moreover, via a double-click on an entry for some month in Smart view or via selecting an entry on the HMI using the Enter Softkey " \blacktriangleright " a list of detailed statistical data for this entry is shown.
+Moreover, via a double-click on an entry for some month in Smart view or via selecting an entry on the HMI using the Enter Softkey "▶" a list of detailed statistical data for this entry is shown.

-• The History Function () "History Function") logs special counter values, sorted into the categories "TotalCr", "OperationsCr", "AlarmCr" and "TripCmdCr".
+• The History Function ( "8.7 History Function") logs special counter values, all related to the motor operation and sorted into various categories.